veriskope/rtmp/README.md

 Chunking allows small messages to be sent with less overhead, as the chunk header contains a compressed representation of information that would otherwise have to be included in the message itself.

+For more detail, see [chunk format](spec/chunk-format).

+### Initial Connection Sequence

+1. Handshake (spec section 5.2)
+2. Client Command Message: Connect
+3. Bandwidth Coordination
+4. Server Message: StreamBegin
+5. Server Command Response: Connect success/failure

+### Command Messages

+A client or a server can make a Remote Procedure Call (RPC) using command messages to the peer.
+Command messages carry AMF encoded commands between the client and the server.

+TO DO: add detail here